eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - AdobeInCopy5* (Installation fails with error 1603.)
   - AdobeEncore3All (Installation fails with error 1603.)
   - AdobeSoundboothAll (Installation fails with error 1603 on Master Collection.
 I don't have standalone product :(( )
-  - Probably all main packages and protected packages can't be unpacked.
-But optional packages like Bridge does.
 - But some CS3 main packs can be unpacked.
 These are:
   - AdobeDreamweaver9*
   - AdobeFlash9*